phc5/next-portfolio/_posts/technology/go-for-js.md

 *p = 21         // set i through pointer p
 ```

+Pointer type definitions are indicated with a \* next to the type name

+- indicate that the variable will point to a memory location.
+- ex) `var namePointer *string`

+Pointer variable values are visible with a \* next to the variable name

+- ex) `var nameValue = *namePointer // this will give you an address like 0xc000010200`

+To read through a variable to see the pointer address use a & next to the pointer variable name

+- ex) `var nameAddress = &namePointer`

 ### Arrays

 The type [n]T is an array of n values of type T.